orlof/xcb3-vscode-ext/README.md

   * Select `Show All Tasks` if you cannot see your task
   * You will see a list of tasks that you have defined in your tasks.json file.
 Select the task you want to run from this list.

-The built-in compiler is referenced with
+You can choose between internal and external XC=BASIC installation by using these compiler references in `tasks.json`:
 * `${env:XCBASIC3_COMPILER}`
+  * Internal compiler
+* `${config:xcbasic3.compiler}`
+  * External compiler

-Note that you can define command line parameters for xc-basic3 by adding `args` to your compile task.
+Note that you can define any command line parameters for the compiler by adding `args` to your compile task.

-External tools can be referenced in `tasks.json` with:
+Other external tools can be referenced with:
 * `${config:xcbasic3.builder}`
-* `${config:xcbasic3.compiler}`
 * `${config:xcbasic3.debugger}`
 * `${config:xcbasic3.emulator}`
 * `${config:xcbasic3.packer}`